 Crime & Safety

-REDLANDS, CA— A magnitude 3.4 earthquake struck with an epicenter near Redlands, in San Bernardino County, on early Monday morning, according to the United States Geological Survey.
+SOUTHERN CALIFORNIA, CA— A magnitude 3.4 earthquake struck with an epicenter near Redlands, in San Bernardino County, on early Monday morning, according to the United States Geological Survey.

-The 3.4 quake was reported just after 7:45 a.m., according to reports.
+The 3.4 quake was reported just after 7:45 a.m., according to reports, and was felt across Southern California according to the Did You Feel It report.

 The quake rattled nearby residents in San Bernardino and Riverside Counties, including the cities of Hemet, Banning, Beaumont, as well as residents of Riverside and Palm Desert, according to initial reports.
-Some felt rumblings as far away as Temecula, Murrieta, Oceanside and Long Bea.
+Some felt rumblings as far away as Temecula, Murrieta, Oceanside and Long Beach.
 USGS has asked all who felt it to chime in on its Did You Feel It report.

 Find out what's happening in Banning-Beaumontfor free with the latest updates from Patch.